Please note: The final day of remote learning is June 15.

-Effective Wednesday, April 15, the district will begin implementation of an education plan for K-12 students using online instruction.
+Effective Wednesday, April 15, the district began implementation of an education plan for K-12 students using online instruction.
 If alternative means of access to materials is necessary, please reach out to your building administrator(s).
 The remote learning plan directly correlates to New York State Learning Standards and local grade level expectations.

 - Online Learning Plan: An Overview